 FoodWIse Douglas County Educators are certified Cooking Matters @ the Store Grocery Tour Leaders.
 FoodWIse Douglas County Educators provide FREE grocery tours to WIC & SNAP eligible families.
 Tours are provided to Douglas County residents who qualify for WIC, SNAP (Supplemental Nutrition Assistance Program also know as FoodShare in WI).

-Sign-up is requested.
-Tours are conducted by FoodWIse Nutrition Education staff.
+Sign-up needed.
+Tours are conducted by FoodWIse Educators.

 During the 1 hour-tour, participants are empowered with four key food skills: